Cahuachi: Burials

 The bodies themselves were almost all in a flexed position, usually in their sides or sitting, with their bodies, or at least their heads, facing south.
-Another thing that almost all of the remains had in common was that they were wrapped in, or laid on top of, elaborately weaved and/embroidered textiles.
+Another thing that almost all of the remains had in common was that they were wrapped in, or laid on top of, elaborately woven and embroidered textiles.
 Textile specialization was one of the few productions that the Nasca people during the apogee of Cahuachi practiced.
 These textiles came in different colors, varying grave to grave.
 Some were white, or tan, others were even black, red, or green, and had embroidered or weaved iconography and decoration as well.
 Textiles at Cahuachi, although second in quantity to Nasca ceramics, are the best indicators of status in a grave.
 That being said, it is still not that much information, because of the lack of grave goods in general.

 One example of differentiation in burials, possibly due to status, was two adult, most likely males, that were both buried within tombs (not associated with each other), but one of them did not have any grave goods at all, while the other contained three pots.
 Presumably one was of a higher status than the other.
 However, Nasca ceramics in general are the most abundant artifacts at Cahuachi and carry a variety of different information and meaning.
 Therefore, there is not enough information or sample to create a hierarchical social classification for the people buried with them of the different types of pottery, besides the distinction between plainware and fineware, and even then who is to say which in each distinction is better?